IBM/knative101-eventing/step2/README.md

       value: "default"
 ```

-There are four parameters in the `spec` of a ContainerSource:
+You may notice the `kind` is `ContainerSource` here, which means Knative will start a container in a Pod and pass an environment variable `SINK` to the container when it starts up.
+The container will handle the event emiting to `sink` by itself.
+There are four parameters in the `spec` of a `ContainerSource`:
 - image: the image URL that running inside the event source pod.
 - args and env: environment and arguments to the running container.
-- sink: the URI events will be forwarded on to.
-Here we use the created default broker.
+- sink: the destination where events will be sent to.
+Here we use the default broker we just created.

 Create a ContainerSource `heartbeats-sender` by running:
 ```text